5.1.4. image

 </field>

-No matter which combination of scaling attributes you use the following is always obeyed:
+No matter which combination of scaling attributes you use the following is always observed:

 • Proportions are kept - the system will not skew you image in any way to meet your scaling requirements.